Euler systems for GSp(4): Preliminaries I: Local representation theory

-where $\varepsilon(\psi/\chi)$ is the local $\varepsilon$-factor (a non-zero scalar, equal to 1 if $\chi/\psi$ is unramified). \end{propqed} This is a straightforward consequence of the functional equation for Tate's zeta integral.
-If $\chi/\psi = |\cdot|^{-1}$ we interpret the right-hand side as 0, so the elements $f_{\phi, \chi, \psi}$ all land in the 1-dimensional subrepresentation.
+\begin{proof} This is a straightforward consequence of the functional equation for Tate's $\GL_1$ zeta integral. \end{proof} If $\chi/\psi = |\cdot|^{-1}$ we interpret the right-hand side as 0, so the elements $f_{\phi, \chi, \psi}$ all land in the 1-dimensional subrepresentation.
 Let us evaluate these integrals explicitly for some specific choices of $\phi$, assuming now that $\chi$ and $\psi$ are \emph{unramified} characters.

-\begin{definition} We define functions $\phi_t \in \cS(\Ql^2, \CC)$, for integers $t \ge 0$, as follows. \begin{itemize} \item For $t = 0$, we let $\phi_0 \coloneqq \ch(\Zl)\ch(\Zl)$. \item For $t > 0$, we let $\phi_t \coloneqq \ch(\ell^t\Zl)\ch(\Zl^\times)$. \end{itemize} \end{definition}
+\begin{definition} We define functions $\phi_t \in \cS(\Ql^2, \CC)$, for integers $t \ge 0$, as follows. \begin{itemize} \item For $t = 0$, we let $\phi_0 \coloneqq \ch(\Zl \times \Zl)$. \item For $t > 0$, we let $\phi_t \coloneqq \ch(\ell^t\Zl \times \Zl^\times)$. \end{itemize} \end{definition}

-Note that $\phi_t$ is preserved by the action of the group $K_0(\ell^t) = \left\{\stbt a b c d \in \GL_2(\Zl): c = 0 \bmod \ell^t\right\}$.
+Note that $\phi_t$ is preserved by the action of the group $K_0(\ell^t) = \left\{\stbt{a}{b}{c}{d} \in \GL_2(\Zl): c = 0 \bmod \ell^t\right\}$.

 \begin{lemma} We have

 Moreover, the function $f_{\phi_t, \chi, \psi}$ is supported on $B(\Ql) K_0(\ell^t)$. \end{lemma}

 \begin{proof} The computation of the value at the identity is immediate.
 The assertion regarding the support of the function is vacuous for $t = 0$, and for $t > 1$ we have